 Around 100,000 years ago humans left Africa, where they originated, and gradually spread north and east into Europe and Asia.
-Between 50,000 and 25,000 BC, using simple rafts, people gradually dispersed through the large islands of South-East Asia.
+Between 50,000 and 25,000 BCE, using simple rafts, people gradually dispersed through the large islands of South-East Asia.
 Eventually they reached Australia and New Guinea, which were then connected by land.

-About 3,200 years ago people sailed south-east from the Solomon Islands further into the Pacific Ocean, and settled most of the islands of Melanesia.
-Between 1200 and 1000 BC they spread rapidly to Fiji and West Polynesia, including Tonga and Samoa.
+About 3,000 years ago people sailed south-east from the Solomon Islands further into the Pacific Ocean, and settled most of the islands of Melanesia.
+Between 1100 and 800 BCE they spread rapidly to Fiji and West Polynesia, including Tonga and Samoa.

-The last Pacific migrations, between 1200 and 1300 CE, were to the distant points of Polynesia – Hawaii (600 AD), Easter Island (700 AD) and New Zealand (1250–1300 AD).
+The last Pacific migrations, between 1200 and 1300 CE, were to the distant points of Polynesia – Hawaii, Easter Island and New Zealand (1250–1300 CE).
 Evidence that they reached South America several centuries before Europeans did so is inconclusive.

 While this sequence seems rather straightforward, the exact dates and the order of settlement are debated.
 Experts often disagree, and there are competing theories.
 The date for the arrival of people in New Zealand is no exception.

 Reaching New Zealand

 New Zealand was one of the last habitable land masses to be settled.
 Migrants sailed in double-hulled canoes from East Polynesia – the last major voyages in the exploration and settlement of the Pacific Islands.